I’m TJ. I write books (and other things).

 I also help other people write books (and other things).

-I’ve done many different editorial jobs during those aforementioned 2.3 vocational decades, both as a freelancer and in the service of two fine publications housed at the University of Alabama: Black Warrior Review and Alabama Heritage.
+I’ve worked in several editorial capacities during those aforementioned 2.3 vocational decades, both as a freelancer and in the service of two fine publications housed at the University of Alabama: Black Warrior Review and Alabama Heritage.
 Lately, I’ve been calling on that experience by partnering with Black Lawrence Press to provide manuscript consultations in poetry, fiction, and hybrid forms.